Pontcysyllte Aqueduct Llangollen Canal Wales

 Pontcysyllte Aqueduct: Walking Across a Cast-Iron Trough 38 Metres in the Air

-Walking across is free and takes about 10 minutes.
-Most people underestimate how exposed it feels.
-If you’re planning to do it, do it first before anyone talks themselves out of it.
+Walking across takes about 10 minutes.
+Looking down from the exposed outer edge at the fields and trees nearly 40 metres below is vertiginous in a way that photographs entirely fail to convey.
+The path is free.
+If you’re planning to do it, do it first before anyone in your group talks themselves out of it.

 Getting There

 The aqueduct is at Froncysyllte, 5km east of Llangollen on the B5434.
 There’s a car park at the south end near Trevor Basin.
-The towpath walk to the northern end of the aqueduct from the Trevor Basin car park is about 15 minutes along a flat canal path.
-The visitor centre at the basin has toilets and information boards.
+The towpath walk to the northern end of the aqueduct from the car park is about 15 minutes along a flat canal path.

-By public transport from Wrexham: buses run to Llangollen and onward services pass through Froncysyllte, but the timetable is infrequent.
-Driving is considerably easier.
+By public transport from Wrexham: buses run to Llangollen, with onward services through Froncysyllte, but the timetable is infrequent enough that driving is considerably easier.
+The aqueduct is 10 minutes from the A5 and well-signposted.

 Llangollen